pkiraly/metadata-qa-api/README.md

 * `or [<rule1>, ..., <ruleN>]` - Passes if at least one of the rules in the set passed.
   (API: `setOr(List<Rule>)` or `withOr(List<Rule>)`)

-Example: The thumbnail should either ends with a known image extension or its content type should be a MIME image type.
+Example: The thumbnail should either end with a known image extension or its content type should be one of the provided MIME image types.

 ```yaml
 - name: thumbnail
   path: oai:record/dc:identifier[@type='binary']